-The MIT Library: Literature Resources page organizes a huge (annotated) list of useful links according to genre and period.
-Excellent place to start researching sites.
+The MIT Library: On Line Literature page provids a list of useful links according to genre and period.
+One place to start researching sites.

 Project Gutenberg has over 25,000 free books in the Project Gutenberg Online Book Catalog and over 100,000 titles.

-Modern American Poetry is a companion to the Anthology of Modern Poetry published by Oxford University Press but it works well on it own for finding information and links for contemporary poets.
-Some sections are huge (for example, tons of excerpted interviews with Sherman Alexie) but others are pretty basic (such as the section on Sandra Cisneros).
-Also useful as it links to sample syllabi from around the country.
+Modern American Poetry is a companion to the Anthology of Modern Poetry published by Oxford University Press but it works well on it own for finding information and links for contemporary poets. .

-Additional Poetry Archives: Academy of American Poets, Poetry Archive, American Verse Project, Library of Congress Poetry Resources, University of Toronto Poetry On-Line, Contemporary Poets, British and Irish Poetry, Poetry Magazine, Poets House.
+Additional Poetry Archives: Academy of American Poets, American Verse Project, Library of Congress Poetry Resources, University of Toronto Poetry On-Line, Contemporary Poets, British and Irish Poetry, Poetry Magazine, Poets House.